theSage21/jaypore_ci/docs/source/index.rst

 - `Black`, `Pylint`, and `PyTest` are the job names.
 - `[ffcda0a9]` is the docker container ID for that job.
 - `1: 3` is the time taken by the job.
+- `[Cov: 65%  ]` is custom reporting done by the job.
+Any job can create a file `/jaypore_ci/run/<job name>.txt` and the first 10 characters from that file will be displayed in the report.
+  - Although this is used for coverage reports you could potentially use this for anything you want.
+A few ideas:
+    - You could report error codes here to indicate WHY a job failed.
+    - Report information about artifacts created.

 To see the pipelines on your machine you can run: